svx/gradle-quickstart/website/docs/fundamentals.md

 - **Custom Plugins:** These are developed by users to address specific needs of their projects.

-<ContentRef url="https://docs.gradle.org/current/userguide/custom_plugins.html">Learn more about using Gradle Plugins</ContentRef>
+<ContentRef url="https://docs.gradle.org/current/userguide/custom_plugins.html">Read the official documentation about Gradle Plugins</ContentRef>